Diary of Frederick William Gadsby Annand, 1918 - Part 3

 Divl boxing contests"

-Visited our 3rd Eschelon & saw
+Visited our 3rd Echelon & saw

 the records.

-Saw Staff Capt. at base & arranged
+Saw Staff Capt of base & arranged

-for motor car to north next day.
+for Motor car to north next day.

 FRIDAY 1st.